Analysis: Brazil banks, pressured to lend more, cut costs instead

 Bradesco's opening of 1,000 branch openings in the last six months of 2011 has had a limited impact on expense growth.
 In fact, expense per branch fell thanks to massive investment in information technology, data by Thomson Reuters showed.

-In terms of outsourcing, Bradesco has averted boosting its payroll by hiring contractors to sell insurance and other fee-related services and run the bank's service call centers.
+In terms of outsourcing, Bradesco has averted boosting its payroll by hiring contractors to sell insurance and other fee-related services and run the bank's service call centres.

 At the same time, record defaults prompted non-government banks to put the brakes on credit origination this year.
 They grew their loan books 0.2 percent in both September and October, much less than the average jump of 2 percent at state-run banks over the same period.